Academics

 • Obtain exposure to a variety of neurological disorders

-• On the inpatient floor and in the neuro-intensive care unit students will have exposure to acute presentations of stroke, seizures, multiple sclerosis, and neuromuscular disorders.
+• On the inpatient rotations, students will have exposure to acute presentations of stroke, seizures, multiple sclerosis, neuromuscular disorders and more

 • During the outpatient week students have the opportunity to work with attendings in specialty clinics.